-zeros((dim1,dim2),type = type\specification)
+zeros((dim1,dim2),dtype = type_specification)

-which creates a $dim1 \times dim2$ array and fills it with zeroes, and ones((dim1, dim2), type = type\specification)

-which fills the array with ones.
-The default type in both cases is Int.
-Finally, there is the function arange(from, to, increment)

-which works just like the range function, but returns an array rather than a list.
+which creates a $dim1 \times dim2$ array and fills it with zeroes, and which fills the array with ones.
+The default type in both cases is float.
+Finally, there is the function which works just like the range function, but returns an array rather than a list.
 Here are examples of creating arrays: